donghoon-io/causal-extraction/README.md

 ### Structure Details

 1. **Paper ID**
-   Each file follows a naming convention such as `W1490478993`, corresponding to the paper’s ID in **OpenAlex**. (e.g., W1490478993.tei.xml -> the paper text of the paper with the ID of W1490478993)
+   Each file follows a naming convention such as `W1490478993`, corresponding to the paper’s ID in [OpenAlex](https://openalex.org/). (e.g., W1490478993.tei.xml -> the paper text of the paper with the ID of W1490478993)

 2. **Keyword and Batches**
    The top directory of this dataset starts with `{keyword}`.
 Approximately eight keywords will be provided in the final dataset.